Liolaemus fitzingerii

-Liolaemus fitzingerii, also known commonly as Fitzinger's tree iguana, is a species of lizard in the family Liolaemidae.
-The species is native to extreme southern South America.
+Liolaemus fitzingerii, commonly known as Fitzinger's tree iguana, is a species of lizard in the family Liolaemidae.
+It is native to extreme southern South America.

 Etymology

 The specific name, fitzingerii, is in honor of Austrian herpetologist Leopold Fitzinger.

 Geographic range

 L. fitzingerii is found in Argentina (Chubut Province, Santa Cruz Province) and Chile (Aysén Region).

 Habitat

 The preferred natural habitats of L. fitzingerii are shrubland and grassland, at altitudes from sea level to 1,100 m.

 Diet

 L. fitzingerii preys predominately on insects.